barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

 # Quick reference for applying ANTs warps

 Applying the deformations computed by ANTs require the user to specify the correct warps, and to specify them in the correct order.
 Getting this wrong can cause obvious or subtle errors in the output, depending on the size of the deformations.
 Common use cases are explained below.

+The examples are designed to show how to apply warps, and don't necessarily represent optimal registration parameters.

+The examples do not include the `--verbose` option to `antsApplyTransforms`.
+Enabling and recording verbose output is recommended to assist debugging and to clarify the correct transform order.
+There are also other interpolation options besides the default (linear) for grayscale images, see the `-n` option.

 ## Terminology

 The command

 ```
 ${ANTSPATH}antsRegistrationSyNQuick.sh
   -d 3 \
   -f fixedImage.nii.gz \
   -m movingImage.nii.gz \
   -o movingToFixed_ \
   -t s
 ```

 produces

 ```
 movingToFixed_1Warp.nii.gz